STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 Do the following:

-Take a deep breath, keep the air inside, and gently contract the abdomen for 10 minutes.
+Take a deep breath, keep the air inside, and gently tighten the abdomen for 10 minutes.

 If you can’t poop after this time interval, you can repeat the steps for another 5 minutes.
-You can also contract the abdomen by doing any other physical exercise if it suits you well.
+You can also work the abdomen by doing any other physical exercise.

-Pushing your abdomen and rectum as if you were pooping is a useful technique to master whenever you get stuck on the toilet with constipation.
-But push gently.
+Squeezing your abdomen and rectum as if you were pooping is a practical technique to master whenever you get stuck on the toilet with constipation.

-Keep straining the rectum area gently for 1-3 minutes.
-No more than 3 minutes.
+Keep squeezing the rectum area gently for 1-3 minutes.

 If you feel the stool is ready, then push to evacuate it.